Dipeshpal/Jarvis_AI/JarvisAI/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-This project is crated only for those who is having interest in building Virtual Assistant.
-Generally it took lots of time to write code from scratch to build Virtual Assistant.
+This project is created only for those who are interested in building a Virtual Assistant.
+Generally, it took lots of time to write code from scratch to build a Virtual Assistant.
 So, I have built a Library called "JarvisAI", which gives you easy functionality to build your own Virtual Assistant.
 # Content-

 1. What is JarvisAI?